Understanding the Art of Portrait: Techniques and Styles Explained

 Why Remote Headshots

 Remote headshots solve a specific problem: your team is spread across the country or the world, and you need consistent portraits that look like one unified gallery, not a random collection of self portraits.
 Remote portraiture has to be managed, or it becomes chaos.
-We do that by bringing the same portraiture rules to every sitter, making the capturepredictable, and keeping the work light for your team.
+This is done by bringing the same portraiture rules to every sitter, making the capture predictable, and keeping the work light for your team.

-A lot of remote “headshots” online are essentially a self portrait: the sitter is guessing at angle, light, and background.
+A lot of remote “headshots” online are essentially self portraits: the sitter is guessing at angle, light, and background.
 A self portrait can be fine for personal use, but it is not the same as a corporate portrait image.
-When remote is done without guidance, you get a self portrait that doesn’t match the office portrait gallery.
-Our job is to replace that self portrait with a consistent portrait photograph that represents the person accurately, and to keep the whole collectionaligned.
+When remote is done without guidance, you get a self portrait that doesn't match the office portrait gallery.
+The job is to replace that self portrait with a consistent portrait photograph that represents the person accurately, and to keep the whole collection aligned.

 Process Overview